starknet-edu/starknetbook/camp_3/README.md

 `UNDER CONSTRUCTION`:

-While this seciton is being built we recommend reading the video session for this camp and the [starknet docs](https://docs.starknet.io).
+While this section is being built we recommend reading the video session for this camp and the [starknet docs](https://docs.starknet.io).

 <hr>